copyright notice: All images on this page are protected by copyright against unauthorized duplication.

 I will continue to update this page with new images and exhibit information.
 In the meanwhile, please keep in touch and return occasionally to see what might be new for you.
 As always, I will be happy to show you new work by e-mail or on this page, if you are interested.
 Please let me have your comments.
 Thank you, again for your interest and for visiting.

 Claire Giblin was born in New York City.
 As a child, she was tutored in studio techniques by her uncle, Western artist and historian, Vincent Mercaldo, and began creating artwork at a very young age.
 She continued to study fine art independently, attending life sketching, painting and art history courses in New York City at F.I.T. and in Pennsylvania at Lebanon Valley College, Millersville University and Franklin & Marshall College.
 She combines mediums, using acrylic, watercolor, oils, pencil, ink, encaustic and pastels on paper and canvas.
 Her paintings have won awards and acclaim by jurors and critics and are in private and corporate collections throughout the United States.
+She is also a photographer and printmaker.
 The artist donates 10% of all proceeds from the sale of her artwork to charities which support the homeless, including The Bowery Mission in New York City and the Water Street Rescue Mission in Lancaster, Pennsylvania.

 I grew up in Brooklyn, NY, where life was never easy.
 My alcoholic father left our home when I was five years old.
 He lived on the subways and streets and eventually died in New York City's Bowery section.
 At a very young age I began to draw.
 Creative expression was the means by which I was able to survive severe depression as a child and, later, as an adult, I was able to endure many hardships because of the transportation of life to art which I practiced.
 I created out of frustration and fear and pain and the desire to escape what was too overwhelming to understand.
 I always believed I could transcend those subjective motivations to create art that is an expression of beauty and peace.